ths-rwth/carl/doc/markdown/installation/dependencies.md

 Optional dependencies
 - `ccmake` to set cmake flags.
 - `doxygen` to build the documentation.
+If the documentation is built without a `doxygen` installation available, `doxygen` is built requiring `flex` and `bison` packages.
 - `gtest` to build the test cases.

 Additionally, CArL requires a few external libraries: